 Perhaps the most noticeable difference between this film and the two previous films is the characters' costumes; incoming costume designer Jany Temime (the third costume designer the series has had) gave most of the characters completely new wardrobes, and also re-designed the Hogwarts school uniforms and Quidditch robes.
 Temime wanted to bring a more modern look to the characters, at the same time being careful not to make them look too trendy.
 The only character whose outfit did not receive an overhaul was Severus Snape, as Temime thought that the existing billowing black robe suited the character.
 Temime would end up designing the costumes for all of the subsequent films as well.

 Costume designer Jany Temime wanted to establish a color scheme for the outfits of each the three main characters to further define the characters' personalities.
-Harry's clothes consisted of soft colors such as grey, white and black, as she felt Harry wasn't entirely comfortable in his skin and therefore would not wear bright colors.
+Harry's clothes consisted of neutral colors such as grey, white and black, as she felt Harry wasn't entirely comfortable in his skin and therefore would not wear bright colors.
 Ron's clothes consisted of warmer tones such as brown, orange, and red, reflecting the fact that his mother used to knit sweaters for him and the style still is in him.
 Hermione's color scheme, consisting of blue, pink, and beige, was meant to balance out Harry's and Ron's colors and also to show a bit of Hermione's feminine side.

 Although the stone circle seen in the Hogwarts Grounds was a creation of the filmmakers, it was based upon actual stone circles found throughout Britain (i.e. Stonehenge).
 The stones were created at Leavesden and were delivered by helicopter to Glencoe, Scotland, where they were set into holes dug into the ground.
 They looked so realistic that the young actors ultimately asked director Alfonso Cuarón if the stones were the reason why he picked that particular location.
 "It's always gratifying when your work is mistaken for the real thing!" said art director Alan Gilmore.